porkchop520/Imperfekt_MQ2/README.md

 ## Custom Functionality
 ### Bard Auto Sonata
 Auto-Sonata allows the Bard to automatically re-cast Selo's Sonata AA as long as its not on the bard themselves.

-If set to enabled, we recommend using Shauri's Sonorious Clouding AA for travel as Selo's Sonata will overwrite Travel song and cause the loss of invisibility.
+### MaxAggro Parameter
+This parameter allows the user to specify when to stop using an ability or spell based on their current agro amount.

+### Group Buff Breakpoints
+This functionality allows the user to specify different buffs to cast on "beggers" depending on the begger's current level.
+For example, if set up correctly, a Cleric will no longer try to cast Conviction on a level 1 character.

 ## Credits
 Thanks to Vraquil and Kreegoth from the Imperfekt_EQ server for keeping this repository up to date and implementing new functionality.